 If you’re looking to avoid the data collection and ad targeting of Big Tech search engines, the best option is the combo of a privacy-first search engine and Web browser.
 Private search engines block third-party ads, cookies, and trackers when you search the Web; private Web browsers do the same on any site you visit.

 Brave offers both.
 The Brave browser blocks trackers, fingerprinting, and more on every site.
 Its default search engine—Brave Search—is the only global, private, independent search engine built on its own index.
-It doesn’t track you, what you search, or what you click.
+It doesn’t profile you.
 And with no data changing hands with a Big Tech search engine, Brave’s search ads are private by default.

 Download Brave and try them both today, or visit search.brave.com from any other browser.